yum --disablerepo=〈repo-name〉

 Fedora developers update packages frequently.
 Usually, the new packages are working properly and there is no need to look back, but in rare occasions a new package can misbehave and you would like to roll back to the previous version.
 Where the older package can be found?

 All officially built packages can be downloaded from Fedora Buildsystem (koji).
-If you like to keep the installed packages yourself, you have to change /etc/yum.conf
+If you like to keep the installed packages yourself, you have to change /etc/yum.conf and set keepcache=1.
+By default, yum does not keep packages in cache that is located in /var/cache/yum/.

 $ yum repolist all